 With all the hype surrounding the National Merit Scholar program, you would think we’re talking about the opportunity for some significant money.
-While some students may get some version of a free ride, the reality is that the award will much less for the majority of students.
+While SOME students will get some version of a free ride, the reality is that the award will be much less for the majority of students.

 Corporate sponsors provide another 1,000 or so awards for children of employees or students in their communities.
 These may or may not be renewable and they can range from $500 to $10,000.

 Colleges sponsor close to an additional 4,000 or more scholarships.
 Like corporate awards, they may not be renewable and they can vary in size.

 3. Colleges are the source of the most valuable free ride scholarships.

 Colleges are the principal source of the “free ride” National Merit Scholarships.
 These generally require Finalists to list the college as their first choice.
 It’s not always clear if these scholarships are automatically awarded based on Finalist status.

 4. Most colleges don’t sponsor National Merit Scholarships.

 Out of over 1,500 four-year colleges with 500 or more full-time undergraduates, only 161 are listed as being likely to offer National Merit Scholarships for the coming year.
 The National Merit Scholarship Corporation lists colleges and the minimum number of scholarships they are expected to offer but this is not guaranteed.

 5. Most colleges that sponsor National Merit Scholarships don’t offer full rides.